rdehuyss/quarkus-hackathon/README.md

 This application shows a demo of how to use JobRunr together with Quarkus - it's the ideal tool for long-running background jobs in a cloud native environment.

+> My hackathon entry is about JobRunr (this is just a demo project using JobRunr on Quarkus).
+Please review the JobRunr code instead of this project.

 In this application, we create salary slips for all the employees of Acme Corp.

 <p align="center">